 Every operating system allows the specification of a default browser that will be launched (for example) when a hyperlink in a message is clicked.
 Internet Explorer, Firefox, and other browsers check this setting by default when they start up and prompt you to set them as the default.
 Sometimes, however, this setting goes awry and your computer forgets which browser is the default.
 To fix this problem, you need to reset the default browser on your system.

-In FireFox, select(Windows) or (Mac and Linux).
-Select the tab.
-On the page, make sure "Always check to see if Firefox is the default browser on startup", and then click the button.
+In Firefox, select(Windows) or (Mac and Linux).
+Select the panel.
+On the tab, make sure the "Always check to see if Firefox is the default browser on startup" box is checked.
 Restart Firefox and then restart Thunderbird.